Skip to main content

 Protection determines how hard it is to stop, pause, or edit a plan once it’s running.
 This is what separates FocusMe from a simple browser extension — when you set strong protection, you genuinely cannot bypass blocking, even if you want to.

 No challenge.
-You can stop the plan with a single click.
+You can perform the action with a single click.
 Good for: Testing plans, flexible schedules, low-stakes blocking.

 Password

 You set a password when creating the plan.
-To stop the plan, you must enter the password.
+To perform the action, you must enter the password.
 Good for: Mild accountability.
-Adds a speed bump that makes you pause and think before disabling blocking.
+Adds a speed bump that makes you pause and think before acting.

 Give your password to a trusted friend or family member so you can’t easily disable it yourself.
 Or use a password manager to generate a random password you don’t memorise.